brucou/react-state-driven/README.md

 on the interfaced system(s).
 The mapping between user/system events and machine input is performed by `preprocessor`.
 The commands output  by the machine are mapped to handlers gathered in `commandHandlers` so our `Machine`  component knows how to run a command when it receives one.
- `componentWillUpdate` and `componentDidUpdate` are overriding default behaviour of the eponym lifecycle hooks for the `Machine` component.

 A run of the machine would then be like this :
 - The machine will encapsulate the following properties as part of its extended state : `query`,